Sedomon Gunsanad Kina

+In 1962, Sedomon established the United National Pasok Momogon Organisation which he led with his brother Sundang.
+(Pasok Momogon means 'people of the country) The party controlled the vast majority of the interior area of Sabah.
+He was also a fine businessman who dealt in agricultural products like rubber, padi, cinnamon, horses, pigs, cows, and tobacco.
+Was conferred the title of Johan Mangku Negara, and made member of the Order of the British Empire.

 Background

 Sedomon was given the title of Orang Kaya-kaya (O.K.K) after the passing away of his father, who was the previous Paramount Chief of the Interior and O.K.K for North Borneo.
 Sedomon served as O.K.K. from 1936 until his death in 1966.

 Sedomon gained administrative experience in Bingkor while working under D.J.
 Jardine, the governor of the British North Borneo Chartered Company (BNBCC).

 In 1936, OKK Sedomon heads the alliance of villages in Bingkor and has the authority to administer the Centre of Indigenous Administration (Pusat Pentadbiran Pribumi) in Bingkor.
 As a district native chief, Sedomon amicably settled disputes among villagers in Keningau according to native customary law.

 Keningau oath stone for community acceptance

 Inscriptions on the Batu Sumpah Keningau partly detail Sedomon's ideas.

 Establishing Kaamatan as a unifying holiday

+In Sabah, each ethnic group has its own harvest festival, with the Kaamatan festival originally celebrated by the Kadazan Dusun group.
+Over time, and with the support of the government, the festival has come to be celebrated by all the people of Sabah.

+In April 1957, one such harvest festival was held in the interior areas of Keningau, Tambunan, and Bingkor, upon the suggestion of native chiefs.
 In his capacity as Paramount Chief of the Interior, Sedomon asked the British to declare a three-days festival, later known as the Kaamatan.
-Although an ethnic Dusun, Sedomon's intention was for Kaamatan to be a day for all Sabah natives.
-However, the British acceded only when Donald Stephens also made the request.
+Although an ethnic Dusun (but he was also of mixed Murut blood), Sedomon's intention was for Kaamatan to be a day for all Sabah natives.
+However, the British acceded only when Fuad Stephens also made the request in 1960, and the first harvest festival organised at the level of the whole North Borneo was held in a mission school, St. Michael in Penampang.